mrazomej/phd/src/chapter_02/section_05_results.md

 states.
-As explained in that Section, this additional data set is critical because multiple degenerate sets of parameters can characterize an induction curve equally well, with the $\Delta\varepsilon_{AI}$ parameter compensated by the inducer dissociation constants $K_A$ and $K_I$ (see XXX).
+As explained in that Section, this additional data set is critical because multiple degenerate sets of parameters can characterize an induction curve equally well, with the $\Delta\varepsilon_{AI}$ parameter compensated by the inducer dissociation constants $K_A$ and $K_I$ (see Chapter 4).
 After fixing
 $\Delta\varepsilon_{AI}$ as described in the [Materials \& Methods](#ch2_methods), we can use data from single-site simple repression systems to determine the values of $K_A$ and $K_I$.

 We determine the values of $K_A$ and $K_I$ by fitting to a single induction profile using Bayesian inferential methods [@Sivia2006].
-We then use Eq. $\ref{eq:fold_change_full}$ to predict gene expression for any concentration of inducer, repressor copy number, and DNA binding energy and compare these predictions against experimental measurements.
-To obtain induction profiles for a set of strains with varying repressor copy numbers, we used modified *lacI* ribosomal binding sites from @Garcia2011c to generate strains with mean repressor copy number per cell of $R = 22 \pm 4$, $60 \pm 20$, $124 \pm 30$, $260 \pm 40$,
+We then use Eq.
+$\ref{eq:fold_change_full}$ to predict gene expression for any concentration of inducer, repressor copy number, and DNA binding energy and compare these predictions against experimental measurements.
+To obtain induction profiles for a set of strains with varying repressor copy numbers, we used modified *lacI* ribosomal binding sites from @Garcia2011c to generate strains with mean repressor copy number per cell of $R = 22 \pm 4$, $60 \pm 20$, $124 \pm 30$,
-$1220 \pm 160$, and $1740 \pm 340$, where the error denotes standard deviation
+$260 \pm 40$, $1220 \pm 160$, and $1740 \pm 340$, where the error denotes
-of at least three replicates as measured by @Garcia2011c.
+standard deviation of at least three replicates as measured by @Garcia2011c.
 We note that $R$ refers to the number of repressor dimers in the cell, which is twice the number of repressor tetramers reported by @Garcia2011c; since both heads of the repressor are assumed to always be either specifically or non-specifically bound to the genome, the two repressor dimers in each LacI tetramer can be considered independently.
 Gene expression was measured using a Yellow Fluorescent Protein (YFP) gene, driven by a *lacUV5* promoter.
 Each of the six repressor copy number variants were paired with the native O1, O2, or O3 *lac* operator [@Oehler1994] placed at the YFP transcription start site, thereby generating eighteen unique strains.
-The repressor-operator binding energies (O1 $\Delta\varepsilon_{RA} = -15.3 \pm 0.2~k_BT$, O2 $\Delta\varepsilon_{RA} = -13.9~k_BT \pm 0.2$, and O3
+The repressor-operator binding energies (O1
+$\Delta\varepsilon_{RA} = -15.3 \pm 0.2~k_BT$, O2 $\Delta\varepsilon_{RA} =
-$\Delta\varepsilon_{RA} = -9.7 \pm 0.1~k_BT$) were previously inferred by
+-13.9~k_BT \pm 0.2$, and O3 $\Delta\varepsilon_{RA} = -9.7 \pm 0.1~k_BT$) were
-measuring the fold-change of the *lac* system at different repressor copy numbers, where the error arises from model fitting [@Garcia2011c].
-Additionally, we were able to obtain the value $\Delta \varepsilon_{AI} = 4.5\; k_BT$ by fitting to previous data as discussed in [Materials \& Methods](#ch2_methods), Section XXX.
-We measure fold-change over a range of known IPTG concentrations
+previously inferred by measuring the fold-change of the *lac* system at different repressor copy numbers, where the error arises from model fitting [@Garcia2011c].
+Additionally, we were able to obtain the value $\Delta
+\varepsilon_{AI} = 4.5\; k_BT$ by fitting to previous data as discussed in
-$c$, using $n=2$ inducer binding sites per LacI dimer and approximating the number of non-specific binding sites as the length in base-pairs of the *E. coli* genome, $N_{NS} = 4.6 \times 10^6$.
+Materials \& Methods.
+We measure fold-change over a range of known IPTG concentrations $c$, using $n=2$ inducer binding sites per LacI dimer and approximating the number of non-specific binding sites as the length in base-pairs of the *E. coli* genome, $N_{NS} = 4.6 \times 10^6$.

 Our experimental pipeline for determining fold-change using flow cytometry is shown in [@Fig:ch2_fig03].
 Briefly, cells were grown to exponential phase, in which gene expression reaches steady state [@Scott2010], under concentrations of the inducer IPTG ranging between 0 and $5\,\text{mM}$.
-We measure YFP fluorescence using flow cytometry and automatically gate the data to include only single-cell measurements (see [Materials \& Methods](#ch2_methods), section [flow cytometry](#sec:flow_cytometry)).
-To validate the use of flow cytometry, we also measured the fold-change of a subset of strains using the established method of single-cell microscopy (see Appendix XXX).
+We measure YFP fluorescence using flow cytometry and automatically gate the data to include only single-cell measurements (see Materials \& Methods).
+To validate the use of flow cytometry, we also measured the fold-change of a subset of strains using the established method of single-cell microscopy (see Chapter 4).
 We found that the fold-change measurements obtained from microscopy were indistinguishable from that of flow-cytometry and yielded values for the inducer binding constants
 $K_A$ and $K_I$ that were within error.

 ![**An experimental pipeline for high-throughput fold-change measurements.**